SharePoint/sp-dev-docs/docs/embedded/mslearn/m02-06-unit.md

 await graphClient.api(endpoint).post(data);
 ```

-## Deleting folders and files in SharePoint repository services Containers
+## Deleting folders and files in SharePoint Embedded Containers

 Finally, deleting files and folders both use the exact same type of a call because a file and folder are both considered `DriveItem`s as far as Microsoft Graph is concerned.